Nicholas Lyons

 Sir Nicholas Stephen Leland Lyons (born 20 December 1958), is an Anglo-Irish financier who served as the 694th Lord Mayor of London for the 2022–23 term.

 Biography

-The younger son of Dr Leland Lyons, FBA, FRSL, Provost of Trinity College, Dublin, descended from a cadet branch of the landed gentry Lyons family, formerly of Old Park, Belfast, he was educated at King's School, Canterbury, and Gonville and Caius College, Cambridge, graduating as BA (proceeding MA).
+The younger son of Dr Leland Lyons, FBA, FRSL, Provost of Trinity College, Dublin, formerly of Old Park, Belfast, he was educated at King's School, Canterbury, and Gonville and Caius College, Cambridge, graduating as BA (proceeding MA).

 Lyons first worked as a political research assistant in London and then for the EEC Directorate-General for External Relations in Brussels, before joining Morgan Guaranty Trust Company of New York in London in 1982 where he worked for 12 years, then at Salomon Brothers from 1994 to 1995 and then moved with a team to Lehman Brothers where he worked from 1995 until 2003.